pcdshub/pcdshub.github.io/source/overview.rst

 How we use it We put softlinks like ``mfx3`` in the hutch opr's path.
 These
-              link to scripts like ``mfxpython`` in the repository that launch a convenient IPython environment for controlling the hutch and automating DAQ data collection.
+              link to scripts like ``mfxpython`` in the repository that launch a convenient ``IPython`` environment for controlling the hutch and automating DAQ data collection.
 The repository is used to host hutch-specific classes, devices, and configurations that may later be merged into a shared module.

 Motivation    We need dedicated landing areas for hutch-specific and
               experiment-specific code to satisfy the needs of a constantly shifting environment.
+This can't go into a module because the module can't control which python environment you launch it from.

 How it works  A version file e.g. ``mfxversion`` chooses a shared conda
               environment and may set up development package overrides.
 The